-My 6 year old son, M, is very vocal with his views and is never afraid to ask questions.
-My daughter, A, is a peacemaker by nature and much more reserved.
+My 6 year old son, Adam, is very vocal with his views and is never afraid to ask questions.
+My daughter, Eve, is a peacemaker by nature and much more reserved.
 She will tell me things but then asks me to keep it a secret.
 They see very clearly a duality in their father.
 They also have come to realize that what their father says to them isn’t regularly the truth.
 And lastly and probably the saddest thing is they have started referring to their father as a liar based solely on the things he’s told them and their own discovery of the truth.
 I have worked so hard to keep my children far away from the abuse and degradation their father lays on me.
 While Bruce and I were married we never argued or had harsh words in front of the children.
 I have never ever spoken ill of their father to them and have tried to encourage them to have an open and respectful relationship with him.
 Regardless, the children aren’t blind and they have a way of seeing people for exactly who they are.
 Here is a small example of how my son has started to see the world.
 My heart broke that night.

 My kids had dinner w/their dad tonight and here’s part of the conversation that went on in the car after I picked them up and then again later that evening.

-Then he adds, “I think now that all the times Daddy said he was working when you guys were married, he was really with Kara [Kundinger] I think he is with another girlfriend now because he is always working again.”
+Then he adds, “I think now that all the times Daddy said he was working when you guys were married, he was really with Kara I think he is with another girlfriend now because he is always working again.”

 I just kind of let him talk on the way home and added an innocuous “uh-huh” now and then.